smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **Initial State**.
 Initially (when shipped to the customer), SmartAnthill mass-market-oriented device contains a program which ensures it's operation.
 Re-programming capability and connector are optional for SmartAnthill mass-market-oriented devices.

 * **“Pairing” with Central Controller**.
-"Pairing" includes Central Controller (controlled via *SmartAnthill Dashboard*) generating and exchanging credentials with device, querying device configuration and capabilities, and entering credentials, configuration and capabilities into SmartAnthill Database.
+"Pairing" includes Central Controller (controlled via *SmartAnthill Dashboard*) generating and exchanging credentials with device, querying device configuration and capabilities, and entering credentials, configuration and capabilities into *SmartAnthill Database*.

   - Physically, “pairing” can be done in several different ways [TODO: check feasibility of each]: